whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. Search for Concept DOI `doi:10.5281/zenodo.608984`
 1. Confirm "Belmont Forum..." dataset is found on Zenodo with suffix `ver_2`
 1. Select Register
-1. Confirm dataset appears in Manage Data list
+1. Select "+" > "WT Data Catalog"
+1. Add "Belmot Forum..." dataset to Tale
-1. Add to tale and confirm contents match
+1. Run Tale and confirm contents on file system match Zenodo

 The register tests the following cases.
    * Datasets with multiple files